-BRAKING ACTION ADVISORIES- When tower controllers have received runway braking action reports which include the terms "medium," "poor," or "nil," or whenever weather conditions are conducive to deteriorating or rapidly changing runway braking conditions, the tower will include on the ATIS broadcast the statement, "Braking action advisories are in effect" on the ATIS broadcast.
+BRAKING ACTION ADVISORIES- When tower controllers have received runway braking action reports which include the terms "fair," "poor," or "nil," or whenever weather conditions are conducive to deteriorating or rapidly changing runway braking conditions, the tower will include on the ATIS broadcast the statement, "Braking action advisories are in effect" on the ATIS broadcast.
 During the time braking action advisories are in effect, ATC will issue the latest braking action report for the runway in use to each arriving and departing aircraft.
 Pilots should be prepared for deteriorating braking conditions and should request current runway condition information if not volunteered by controllers.
 Pilots should also be prepared to provide a descriptive runway condition report to controllers after landing.
+Effective October 1, 2016, the term "fair" will be replaced with "medium".

 BREAKOUT- A technique to direct aircraft out of the approach stream.
-In the context of simultaneous (independent) parallel operations, a breakout is used to direct threatened aircraft away from a deviating aircraft.
+In the context of simultaneous (independent) parallel operations, a breakout is used Pilot/Controller Glossary 4/27/17 to direct threatened aircraft away from a deviating aircraft.